Shahu of Kolhapur: Vedokta controversy

-A Brahmin priest Narayan Bhat of the royal family refused to perform the particular Vedokta rites for Shahu implying that he belonged to Shudra varna later claiming that there were no real Kshatriyas and that in the present Kali Yuga or epoch of Kali, only two varnas existed, Brahmins and Shudras which led to Shahu to fight for the rights of the Maratha community.
+A Brahmin priest Narayan Bhat of the royal family refused to perform the particular Vedokta rites for Shahu maharaja's implying that he belonged to Shudra varna later claiming that there were no real Kshatriyas and that in the present Kali Yuga or epoch of Kali, only two varnas existed, Brahmins and Shudras which led to Shahu Maharaj to fight for the rights of the Maratha community.
 Shahu Maharaj revitalised the Patgaon tradition, a monastic lineage founded in the 17th century by Mouni Maharaj, a Maratha yogi.
 As part of this revival, he appointed Sadashivrao Lakshmanrao Sankpal Patil Benadikar, a Maratha and noted Sanskrit scholar, as the Kshatra-Jagadguru.